The Luminos Method

-High-potential, local young adults can become successful community teachers with solid training and support.
+High-potential, local young adults become successful community teachers with solid training and support.

-Regular assessment and follow-up support is crucial to ensure student learning stays on track.
+Regular assessment and follow-up support are crucial to ensure student learning stays on track.

 We partner with parents to support their children’s learning throughout the program lifecycle.

 Students process and make creative and intellectual use of new concepts, problem-solve, and work collaboratively in groups, setting them up for success in future classroom environments.

 We partner with community-based organizations to co-create and deliver our country-specific programs.

 We use a data dashboard to monitor Key Performance Indicators, capture a holistic view of the program and drill down to granular insights, and identify struggling students and teachers.

 While the Luminos Method represents the core practices across all countries where we work, certain aspects of our programs are customized to the country-specific context, in partnership with community-based organizations and ministries of education.
 Reading materials, songs, plays, and role-play are relevant to the children’s mother tongue and culture.
 Luminos community teachers draw on their experience with the community and culture when developing resources.